microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/styling_elements.md

 }
 ```

-> **Discussion point**: You will notice there are often multiple ways to accomplish the same thing in HTML, CSS and JavaScript.
-Oftentimes, the choosing one is little more than a personal preference.
-You may decide for something like `background`, where the order of application isn't overly clear, to break things down.
-However for [`border`](#border) you might decide to go with the "all-in-one" approach.
+> **Discussion point**: Notice there are multiple ways to accomplish the same thing in HTML, CSS, and JavaScript.
+Oftentimes, choosing one is little more than a personal preference.
+You may decide to break things down for something like `background`, where the order of application isn't clear.
+However, for [`border`](#border), you might decide to take an "all-in-one" approach.

-## border
+## Border

 `border` allows you to set the border of a box.
 The first value is the border thickness.
 The second value is the border type.
 The third value is the border color.
-The color can be hex, rgb or semantic code.
+The color can be hex, rgb, or semantic code.

-The border property can also be broken down into separate lines using border-width, border-style and border color.
-Additionally, you can select very specifically which border you want to style by using ```border-top, border-bottom, border-right, border-left```.
+The border property can also be broken down into separate lines using border-width, border-style, and border color.
+Additionally, you can be specific about which border you want to style by using ```border-top, border-bottom, border-right, border-left```.

 ``` css
 button {